pirakansa/Gridelle/README.md

 ### Automation & extensions
 - Toggle between Firebase auth (default) and an offline mode that provides guest sessions plus GitHub PAT input, so you can keep your data local while still calling the Octokit client.
 - Register custom WebAssembly modules as spreadsheet macros; each exported function becomes a reusable formula that operates on selected ranges.
+- The function macro feature remains experimental and may change without notice.
 - Stress-test rendering performance by generating large synthetic YAML workbooks via the bundled CLI utility.

 ### UX niceties